 Y’all got any of them … uhh … strikerless tactics?!

 Seattle Red is currently utilizing PM Haaienbek at both Partizan and the Ivory Coast in his Nearly Men save, if you want to follow along.
 If you’d rather join the party, you can download the tactic here: PM Haaienbek (Google Drive).Those Who Do Not Move, Do Not Notice Their Chains.
-It takes PM Haaienbek, and twists the dial up to 11 on most recent match engine.]
+It takes PM Haaienbek, and twists the dial up to 11 on most recent match engine.
+More recently, Seattle Red has been using revised versions of the tactic, dubbed PM Haaienmes and PM Haaienkanon (the latter employing 2 strikers), both of which are discussed towards the end of the Those Who Do Not Move, Do Not Notice Their Chains post.]